Marlene Dumas

 Marlene Dumas (born 3 August 1953) is a South African artist and painter based in the Netherlands.

+Dumas currently lives and works in the Netherlands and is one of the country's most prolific artists.

 Early life and education

 Dumas was born in 1953 in Cape Town, South Africa, and grew up in Kuils River in the Western Cape, where her father had a vineyard.
 Dumas witnessed the system of apartheid during her childhood.

 Dumas studied art at the University of Cape Town from 1972 to 1975, and then at Ateliers '63 in Haarlem, which is now located in Amsterdam.
 She studied psychology at the University of Amsterdam in 1979 and 1980.
 She holds degrees from the University of Cape Town, from Ateliers '63 in Haarlem, and the Institute of Psychology, University of Amsterdam.

 Work

-Dumas began painting in 1973 and showed her political concerns and reflections on her identity as a white woman of Afrikaans descent in South Africa.
+Dumas began painting in 1973, exploring her political concerns and reflections on her identity as a white woman of Afrikaans descent in South Africa through her work.

+Dumas's paintings include portraits.
+However, these are less concerned with representing their sitters than conveying an emotional state that the subject could be experiencing.
+Her work explores issues and themes such as sexuality and race, guilt and innocence, violence and tenderness.
+She also paints erotic scenes has said that her works are better appreciated as originals since many of her smaller sexual works are very intimate.

+The subjects of her work range from newborn babies, friends, models, strippers, and figures from popular culture and politics.
 Dumas often uses reference material of Polaroid photographs of her friends and lovers, whilst she also references magazines and pornographic material.
-She also paints portraits of children and erotic scenes to impact the world of contemporary art.
-She has said that her works are better appreciated as originals since many of her smaller sexual works are very intimate.
-With many of her paintings she depicts her friends, models, and prominent political figures.

-Dumas's paintings are seen as portraits; however, they are less concerned with representing their sitters than conveying an emotional state that they could be experiencing.
-Her art focuses on more serious issues and themes such as sexuality and race, guilt and innocence, violence and tenderness.
-Dumas's style is more in the older Romanticism tradition.
+Dumas's style is broadly within the tradition of Romanticism.
 She uses loose brushstrokes to create distortion while simultaneously capturing striking detail in her art.
 Dumas likes to use a wet-on-wet technique that combines thin layers of paint with thick ones.
 Her media of choice is oil on canvas and ink on paper.
-Her subjects range from newborn babies, models, strippers, and many figures from popular culture.

 In 2015-2016, Dumas contributed illustrations for Hafid Bouazza's book of Dutch translations of Venus and Adonis, one of Shakespeare’s earliest works.